Aaron-Heath/employee-tracker/README.md

 ## Installation

 Clone or fork this repository to your local machine.
-Be sure to `npm install inquirer@8.2.4` and `npm install mysql2`.
+Be sure to `npm install i` to get the correct packages for the application.

 ## Usage